fibercrypto/skycoin-wiki/cipher.md

   pub, sec := cipher.GenerateKeyPair() //generate a keypair

-  //now you can sign messages or encrypt things
+  //now you can sign messages, encrypt things or generate addresses }
-}
 ```